cubny/lite-reader/README.md

 Legacy Lite Reader
 ------------------
 The legacy version of Lite Reader is available at [legacy-lite-reader](https://github.com/cubny/legacy-lite-reader) repository.
-It is written in PHP and uses MySQL as the database.
+It is written in PHP and uses SQLite as the database.
 It is no longer maintained and is not recommended for use.